SternLabTAU/SternLab/handy.md

 ```##############################################################
 # Interactive Job Script 0.2
 #
-# This gives you a command prompt running in the kerenh queue.
+# This gives you a command prompt running in the adis queue.
 # Resources:
 # - Bash shell
 # - 4 GB RAM